 It's true that winter camping comes with cold temperatures.
-But don't let the fact that your fingers and toes are frozen stop you from exploring outdoors.
+But don't let the fact that your fingers and toes are frozen stop you from exploring the outdoors.
 With the right camping gear, you can stay warm while winter camping and sleep well the next day.

 1. Wear Many Layers of Clothes